pikakid98-games/pikakid98-launcher-se/README.md

 # Reported issues that some users may experience

 Sempbul Mu3r Mekur apparently constantly opens the Windows Script Host over and over again on certain systems..
-This may be caused by spaces in your userprofile name.
-My friend Adam also reports to be using his PC as an FTP server.
-Which may also cause issues.
-Another cause may be a corrupted install of Windows (namely choice.exe being corrupted or missing)
+This may be caused by a corrupted install of Windows (namely choice.exe being corrupted or missing)

-# A screw up in v1.0.1

-Damn it..
-I found a new bug after I already updated the damn repository...
-FFFFUCK!!!!!!